Rent Deferrals Needed Amid COVID-19 Chaos

 Quebec – According to an article to the Regie du Logement, the Housing and Municipal Affairs Minister is suspending all evictions unless the “accommodation was re-let by the landlord before March 17, 2020”.

 Ontario – According to CTV News, a representative of the Ministry of the Attorney General, said no new eviction notices will be issued and any current enforcement of evictions will be postponed in Ontario.

-Nova Scotia – The government of Nova Scotia has implemented a ban on eviction on tenants who cannot pay rent due to income loss caused by COVID-19.
+Nova Scotia – The government of Nova Scotia has implemented a 3-month ban on eviction for tenants who cannot pay rent due to income loss caused by COVID-19.

 What About The Landlords?

 The problem with freezing rent and deferring rent is that ultimately, landlords still have to pay.
 They may be able to defer the mortgage payments with their banks, but if not, they will face the burden.
-Moreover, according to the Edmonton Journal, the premier Kenney said: “barring landlords from collecting rent for two or three months could lead to a total collapse of the stock of housing that’s available to people”.
+Moreover, interest may still be charged over the deferral period.
+According to the Edmonton Journal, the premier Kenney said: “barring landlords from collecting rent for two or three months could lead to a total collapse of the stock of housing that’s available to people”.

 As COVID-19 continues to shut down the countries activities, we are likely to see more of the provincial governments implement measures to help their residents.
 Until things go back to normal, it is advised you keep up to date with the measures your provincial government and the federal government makes.
 This will allow you to prepare and organize your finances for the coming months.